-This book deals with the historical evolution of different approaches of GPEC (Job and Skills Forecast Management) as well as with the methodological principles of their application.
-This new edition, updated and enhanced, synthesizes today’s theories and implementation approaches of GPEC.
+This book deals with the historical evolution of different approaches to GPEC (Job and Skills Forecast Management) as well as with the methodological principles of their application.
+This new edition, updated and enhanced, synthesizes today’s GPEC theories and practices.

-In France, GPEC policy entered into force, on a mandatory basis, in 2004.
+In France, GPEC policy became mandatory in 2004.
 This book presents a comprehensive overview of management theories and new practices in France.
 It examines the historical evolution of various GPEC practices and related methodological foundations.
-It reviews the existing different choices for managerial tools, responsibility to employees and the necessary evolution of HR rules.
+It reviews the choice of managerial tools currently available, responsibility to employees and the changes requiered in HR rules.
 A section focuses on the relationship between GPEC and areas such as age management, corporate responsibility, discrimination and talent retention.

 Talent Management (Available in French and English)